VirginiaYonit/VirginiaYonit/README.md

 ---

 ### Selected Projects
+- **[`Lexie`](https://github.com/VirginiaYonit/Lexie)** Agentic AI.
+Lexie analyzes policy documents (PDF) or free text and compares them to key articles in the GDPR and EU AI Act.
+It returns a downloadable human-readable PDF report with risk score, violations, citations, and recommendations.
 - **[`Meeting Policy Checker`](https://github.com/VirginiaYonit/meeting-policy-checker)** An AI-powered compliance agent, that evaluates meeting content against organizational policies because time is precious, and accuracy is key.
 - **[`Agent Artigiano`](https://github.com/VirginiaYonit/Artigiano-Smart)** Agent Artigiano bridges the gap between “AI for big enterprises” and the real needs of artisans and small businesses.
 - **[`Falcon-9-First-Stage-Landing-Prediction`](https://github.com/VirginiaYonit/Falcon-9-First-Stage-Landing-Prediction)** A ML project to predict whether the Falcon 9 first stage will successfully land after launch